QuantEcon/lecture-source-py/source/rst/odu.rst

 At a point in the simulation, the distribution becomes significantly worse

-It takes a while for agents to learn this, and in the meantime they are too optimistic, and turn down too many jobs
+It takes a while for agents to learn this, and in the meantime, they are too optimistic and turn down too many jobs

 As a result, the unemployment rate spikes